mjpitz/aetherfs/ARCHITECTURE.md

 internal components, these interfaces can be used by calling applications as well.
 However, AetherFS expects callers to interact with one of our other interfaces as they abstract away the complexity of the underlying storage.

 For the most part, AetherFS's interfaces are inspired by Docker and Git.
+All REST routes sit under the `/api` prefix.

 **DatasetAPI**